bradleywb426/Pyber-Analysis/README.md

 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
 (4 pt)

 ----------------------

-## Overview

-The Colorado Board of Elections has requested help in auditing the election results for a district in their state, and provided us with the election data for this district.
-The audit needed to provide the candidates, the total votes each received, and the winner.
-The Board of Elections then further asked to provide analysis on voter turnout by county.

 ## Results